krifin/VR_Library/README.md

 License
 ApertusVR is released under the MIT License, which is a permissive open source license.
 The only condition is that you distribute the license text included in our distribution with any software that uses ApertusVR.

-**Our aim is to build an interactive VR library for space science followed by a library with Natural Science"
+**Our aim is to build an interactive VR library for space science followed by a library with Natural Science**